 Since many contracts require that the principal be bondable, particularly in the construction industry, the business success of the principal depends on their bondability, so most businesses that must be bonded to be awarded contracts work hard to maintain their bondable status.

-There are various types of surety bonds that have a sizable market and, therefore, have more specific names.
+Various types of surety bonds with a sizable market have more specific names.

 License and permit bonds are required by businesses that need a license or a permit to work within a township or other political entity.
 The bonds guaranteed that the laws that the principal will comply with the law in their work.
 For instance, a license and permit bond can guarantee that a carpenter, plumber, or electrician has any required permits, and performs the work according to the local building code.